 One day, perhaps in the not-too-distant future, you will be faced with the task of writing about yourself.
 And then you’ll realize that explaining yourself on paper (or pixels) is kind of like catching guppies with your bare hands.
 Slippery.
 And, also, you’ll wonder why you’re doing it.

 Presumably, you’ve read some of my writing and you want to know who is responsible for it.
 If so, thank you.

 At the age of 12, I wrote a diary entry that held one big truth.
 It said, “Most of all, I want to be a writer.”
 Although it took me decades after that to get a book deal, always, at my core, I’ve been a writer.
 I’d like to think I spent the first half of my life watching, which is a very important thing for a writer to know how to do.
 Now, I begin my career in telling.
 Or, better yet, showing.
 (No one likes a writer who tells).

 My first novel, The Secret Side of Empty, bears some resemblances to my own life.
 But, like all good fiction (fingers crossed, one hopes you’ll agree that it’s good fiction), it is much better than real life.
 The answers are snappier.
-The outcomes much more clear.
+The outcomes are clearer.
 It is about a girl who is undocumented, or “illegal” as most people refer to it.
 (I hate that term, but that’s a story for another day).
-I, too, was illegal.
+I, too, was “illegal.”
 It hurt and it carved a deep groove of shame in me.
 Luckily, I’ve mostly whittled it away with good friendships, lots of soul searching and, of course, my beloved written word.
 The book deal didn’t hurt.